Bioinformatics-Research-Network/skill-assessments/Linux for Bioinformatics/README.md

 As `serveruser`, complete the following:
 1. Download the [miniconda3 installer](https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh) using `wget` or `curl`.
-2. Run the installer using `bash` and complete the install.
+2. Run the installer `.sh` script to complete the install.
 When prompted with `Do you wish the installer to initialize Miniconda3 by running conda init? [yes|no]` answer `yes`.
-3. Close and re-open your connection with `serveruser`.
-If this worked, you will now see `(base)` in front of the command line.
+3. Close and re-open your ssh session (log in as `serveruser` again).
+If the install worked, you will now see `(base)` in front of the command line prompt.
 4. Use `conda` to install `salmon`. **Note**: If you are ever unsure of the correct `conda` command to install a package, simply google "Conda install (package_name)" and click the first result.
-For example, if I didn't know how to install salmon, I would have googled "conda install salmon" and then found this [page](https://anaconda.org/bioconda/salmon) which shows the install command I need.
+For example, if I didn't know how to install salmon, I would have googled "conda install salmon" and then found this [page](https://anaconda.org/bioconda/salmon) which shows the install command I need.\*
 ```
 conda install -c bioconda salmon
 ```
+\*This may produce an error for some users.
+If it does, try using your google skills and see if you can solve it.
+A good idea is to google the name of the tool + the content of the error message.
+You can also visit the GitHub page for the tool and search in the "Issues" section.
+If you can't find the solution after 30 minutes, ask Henry and he will help you.
 5. Read the `conda install` reference ([here](https://docs.conda.io/projects/conda/en/latest/commands/install.html)).
 In the previous command, **Q9. what does `-c bioconda` do?**
 6. Confirm this worked by running `salmon swim`.